petermnz1/KD-WVC-R3-Inverter-data-to-Home-Assistant/README.md

 (MAKE SURE 3.3V is selected on the USB-TTL board or the magic smoke will appear.)
 ![UART reader](https://github.com/petermnz1/KD-WVC-R3-Inverter-/assets/91760855/ac9df493-de3d-46f9-a456-889a6b4cccf6)

 This is the data received.
+Note: You only get data if a solar panel is connected and working (No data at night).
 ![Reader output on putty software](https://github.com/petermnz1/KD-WVC-R3-Inverter-/assets/91760855/aacdd699-e53f-4673-ba47-b270e2f912db)

 <b>Implementing The ESP32</b>